trabe-teaching/software-development-at-trabe/one/03_real_life.md

 # Solution

-* Inject user with model access methods
+* Inject user with role dependent methods to access the model
-* Model access implementation based on role
 * Similar to State pattern (sort of)

 !SLIDE image